 I really have to thank my friend slash coworker Lucas for this one.
 Lucas is our Product Manager in my full-time job at TradeGecko and we were working in the same team.
 When he first pitched the idea of working remotely for three weeks, I gotta say I was skeptical.
 But he got the necessary approvals and made the trip happen.

-And what about New Zealand itself?
-I am convinced it is indeed one of the most beautiful places in the world.
-We did so many incredible hikes, (even one that required us to go all four on snow), I’m scared I won’t be able to top this one off.
+And… New Zealand itself?
+I am convinced it is indeed one of the most beautiful countries in the world.
+We did so many incredible hikes (even one that required us to go all four on snow), that I’m legit scared I won’t be able to top this one off.
 Once you see the photos, you’ll understand why!

 - A 10 Day Road Trip Itinerary to the South Island of New Zealand